killerrex/htcondor/docs/admin-manual/configuration-macros.rst

     it in a docker-specific place on disk to be viewed with the docker logs command, saving space on disk for jobs with large stdout.

+:macro-def:`DOCKER_IOPROXY_ADDR[STARTD]`
+    Define the IP of the gateway used to create the IO proxy for chirp communications.
+    The default value (``172.17.0.1``, the default docker bridege network) is the recommended value in almost all the situations except if docker is explictly configured to use a different network or to run the executor with Docker in Docker.

 :macro-def:`OPENMPI_INSTALL_PATH[STARTD]`
     The location of the Open MPI installation on the local machine.
     Referenced by ``examples/openmpiscript``, which is used for running